Poscom2010/Covid-analysis/README.md

 ```

 # Exploratory Data Analysis (EDA)
-EDA means exploring the dataset or conducting a deep dive into the data, ton understand the data structure, characteristics of the data and identify issues that might need to be corrected.
-Above all, EDA assists in understanding the quirks and innuendos of the data.The main purpose of this activity was to asnwer the bussines questions as follows:
+EDA means exploring the dataset or conducting a deep dive into the data, to understand the data structure, characteristics of the data and identify issues that might need to be corrected.
+Above all, EDA assists in understanding the quirks and innuendos of the data.The main purpose of this activity was to answer the bussiness questions as follows:

+ 1. Give an overal picture or perspective on the effcts of COVID 19 in Africa.
+In other words, how badly was Africa ravaged by COVID19, that is in terms of new cases, vaccination and death rates - a graphical view would assist.

- 1. Which are top 10 countries of the 54 in Africa had:
+ 2. Which are top 10 countries of the 54 in Africa had:
       - Highest COVID 19 infections vs population
       - Highest tests vs population
       - Highest positive yield vs tests conducted